jason89521/github-repo-search/README.md

 Configures the structure of the router and shows the modal by the redux state.

-### `declaration.d.ts`

-Declare svg file as a module such that svg can be used in TypeScript.

 ### `githubApi.tsx`

 This file contains an api to fetch data from github, including: